anandsingh53/anandsingh53/README.md

 ## 💫 About Me:

-- 🧑‍🎓 Pre-final year student at KIIT
+- 🧑‍🎓 Final year student at KIIT
 - 🌱 I’m currently learning DSA and exploring Machine learning
 - 👯 I’m looking to collaborate on Web development projects
 - 💬 Ask me about DSA, web development, Machine learning and Graphic Designing